 No trip to southern Spain would be complete without going on a Sherry bodegas tour in Jerez de la Frontera.

-Jerez is the heart of Sherry production in the province of Cádiz, and is one of three cities that make up the famous Sherry Triangle.
+Jerez is the heart of Sherry production in the province of Cádiz.
+It is one of three cities that make up the famous Sherry Triangle.
+(The other two are Sanlúcar de Barrameda and El Puerto de Santa María.)

-One of the best tours you can take is with Tío Pepe, who offer a variety of different bodegas tours to suit your needs.
+One of the best tours you can take is with Tío Pepe.
+They offer a variety of different bodegas tours to suit your needs.

 Jerez de la Frontera is the perfect city to visit if you want to immerse yourself in Spanish culture but want to get away from the busier tourist-filled cities.